AsPrisc/Priscilla/Research.md

 - Jessica Dawson.
 We are studying whether occluding the eyes with sunglasses affects the way we observe group conversation and whether ADHD-like traits affects this.

-- Loes Van Dam and Jack Mitchell.
-We are studying Muscle Dysmorphic Disorder in VR (Virtual Reality) environment.
+- Dr. Lilia Albores-Gallo. we are studying cognitive impairments in ADHD, ASD and ADHD +ASD.